bpucker/Nd1_PacBio/README.md

 --input2 <FULL_PATH_TO_INPUT_FILE2>

-6) dotplot heatmap script: this scripts compares to FASTA files by running BLAST to identify similarity.
+6) dotplot heatmap script: this script compares two FASTA files by running BLAST to identify similarity.
 Best matches for small chunks of the one sequence against the other one are used to generate a dot plot.
-The similarity of matches is represented by the color of dots.
+The similarity of matches is represented by the colour of dots.

 python dot_plot_heatmap.py \
 --in1 <FULL_PATH_TO_FASTA_FILE1> \
 --in2 <FULL_PATH_TO_FASTA_FILE2> \
 --out <FULL_PATH_TO_OUTPUT_DIRECTORY>[.] \
 OPTIONAL: \
---show	dot plot heatmap will be displayed as interactive figure \
+--show	(dot plot heatmap will be displayed as interactive figure) \
---cite	will not run the script, but display the reference to cite for it
+--cite	(will not run the script, but display the reference to cite for it)

 7) map annotation: this script maps the Araport11 annotation to a file with Arabidopsis gene identifiers (AGIs).